wheaties/AutoLifts/docs/src/main/tut/Lifting-Syntax.md

 # Lifter Syntax:

+The Lifters package provides for some convenience syntax upon any instance of a higher-kinded type which has a defined `Functor`.
+The following methods are added via an extension class:

+ * liftMap - An auto-lifting `map`
+ * liftFlatMap - An auto-lifting `flatMap`
+ * liftAp - An auto-lifting `Applicative`
+ * liftFoldLeft - An auto-lifting `foldLeft`
+ * liftFoldRight - An auto-lifting `foldRight`
+ * liftFold - An auto-lifting `fold`
+ * liftFoldMap - An auto-lifting `fold`, analogous to the `foldMap` of the `Foldable` type class
+ * liftFoldAt - An auto-lifting `fold` constrained to a specific higher-kinded type

-The Lifters package provides for some convenience syntax upon any higher-kinded type which has a defined `Functor`.
-There is no requirement that the type signature of the lifted expressions contain multiply nested types.
-For those types which do conform, additional methods will be available as given by the list below.
-Some will require additional type classes to be defined in order to be used.
+There is no requirement that the type signature of the syntax target contain multiply nested types.
+Some methods require additional type classes to be defined in order to be used, such as any `fold` variants.

 ## 1. liftMap